We can all be Heart Heroes by making a promise ...

 from CVD, including heart disease and stroke

-Looking after your heart means eating well, exercising, reducing your use of alcohol, stopping smoking … all the things that make you not only healthier, but also feel good and able to enjoy your life to the fullest.
+Looking after your heart means taking small but meaningful actions: eating a balanced diet, undertaking regular exercise, reducing your alcohol intake, quitting smoking … all the things that make you not only healthier but also able to enjoy your life to the fullest.

-CVD is the leading cause of death and disability in the world, killing 17.9 million people a year.
+CVD is the leading cause of death and disability in the world, claiming 17.9 million lives a year.
 That’s a third of all deaths on the planet and half of all non-communicable-disease-related deaths.
 Around 85% of these deaths are due to heart disease and stroke.

 World Heart Day plays a crucial role in changing all of this.
-It is a vital global platform that we, as well as our members and supporters, can use to raise awareness and encourage individuals, families, communities, and governments to take action now.
+It is a vital global platform that we, as well as our members, patient groups and supporters, can use to raise awareness and encourage individuals, families, communities and governments to take action now.
+To ensure that everyone has access to essential NCD medicines and those in need receive appropriate treatment, as well as secure basic health technologies can be found in all primary health care facilities.
 Together we have the power to reduce the burden of, and premature deaths from, CVD, helping people everywhere to live longer, better, heart-healthy lives.